kjappelbaum/pyepal/docs/_build/html/_sources/getting_started.rst.txt

 The `examples` directory contains a `Jupyter notebook with an example <https://github.com/kjappelbaum/pypal/blob/master/examples/test_pal.ipynb>`_ that you can also run on MyBinder.

-If you use a Gaussian process model built with :code:`sklearn` or :code:`GPy` you can use a pre-built class and follow the following steps:
+If you use a Gaussian process model built with :code:`sklearn` or :code:`GPy` you can use a pre-built class (like :code:`PALSklearn` or :code:`PALGpy`) and follow the following steps:

 1. For each objective create a model (if you want to use a coregionalized model you, of course, only need to create one)